yieldless/all

 all([])succeeds with an empty array.mapLimit([], mapper, options)succeeds with an empty array.mapLimit()preserves input order and throws aRangeErrorwhenconcurrencyis less than1or not an integer.race([])throws aRangeError.- If any task or mapped item returns

-[error, null], siblings are aborted before the final tuple is returned. race()aborts losing tasks immediately, then waits for them to settle before it returns.- Thrown task and mapper failures are normalized into tuple failures internally.
+[error, null], siblings are aborted before the final tuple is returned. allSettled()never fails fast: every task runs to completion and reports its own tuple.
+The parentsignaloption still cancels all tasks.race()aborts losing tasks immediately, then waits for them to settle before it returns.- Thrown task and mapper failures are normalized into tuple failures internally.

 When to prefer runTaskGroup() instead